-Crush injuries occur when a part of the body, such as a hand, arm, leg, foot or trunk is squashed.
-Often there is little damage on the outside, but the hidden damage has occurred on the inside.
+Crush injuries occur when a part of the body, such as a hand, arm, leg, foot or trunk is trapped, pinched or jammed under or between objects.
+The pressure can harm skin, muscles, nerves or bone, depending on the degree of force.
+In some cases little damage is seen on the outside as the damage is hidden on the inside.

 Crush injuries are common on farms, particularly those involving the hands.
 The most serious cases occur in agriculture where heavy machinery is used and people become trapped under them or in them.

 Crush injuries can happen:

 • During tractor and quad bike rollovers

 • When moving large hay or wool bales